 The department is an innovative and engaged regional partner

-Amber Dewey, ENVS senior, presented her poster on breeding bluegill at the provost's student research showcase on Tuesday, October 28.
+Amber Dewey and Paul Oviatt presented their research posters at the provost's student research showcase on Tuesday, October 28.
 See the video here.

 Wetlands Education at Bay Point Regional Shoreline

 Dr. Michelle Stevens spent the day on Wednesday, October 22, educating middle and high school students on the wetlands in their neighborhood at Bay Point Regional Shoreline.
 The annual event, put on by Dr. Stevens and students from her Wetlands Ecology class (ENVS 158), is sponsored by PG&E and Craig Communications.
 Sac State student mentors included Austyn Cromartie, Teaching Assistant; David Hill, seen above showing participants an artichoke plant on their hike; David Stevens, Laura Rodriguez, Serena Mayo, Jaqueline Teofilo, Ryan Nowshiravan, Sonia Perez, Ericka Picazo Soto, Hunter Watkins, and Louis Junior Rosas.
 Read the article in the Contra Costa Times here.
 See a slide show at the Mercury News Media Center here.